sksuryan/monday-api/README.md

 # monday-api 👷‍♂
-api for Telegram Bot that automates attendance for Amitians.
+API for Telegram Bot that automates attendance for Amitians.

 ## Endpoints 🛠
 ```/<TELEGRAM BOT TOKEN>``` - is set up as a webhook, and replies to messages sent to the Telegram Bot.